 During cooler months, juvenile tarpon can be caught in local rivers and residential canals.
 These fish range from 10 to 40 pounds.
 When using 8 to 10 pound test tackle these fish are real tackle busters.

-It is easy to see why tarpon fishing is so addictive.
+It is easy to see why tarpon fishing in Florida is so addictive.
 Tarpon grow very large and are plentiful.
-Tarpon take a wide variety of baits, lures and flies.
-The fight of a hooked tarpon is one truly awesome experience in the world of sport fishing.
+They also take a wide variety of baits, lures and flies.
+The fight of a hooked tarpon is a truly awesome experience in the world of sport fishing.

 Tarpon range in warmer saltwater areas from Virginia to South America.
 They have a year round presence the center portion of this range, most notable in Florida.
 Tarpon in the upper and lower extremes of their range tend to migrate to reach preferred water temperatures.
 This explains why tarpon are often caught along well-established migration routes.
 Tarpon are long-lived species that can grow incredibly large.
 Many tarpon are over 200 pounds.
 With the current all tackle world record standing at 283 pounds, 4 ounces.
 There have been a number of fish seen that would easily top the 300 pound mark.
 The 300 pound tarpon is one of the Holy Grail of salt-water fishing.
 It is still sought by a number of fanatical sportsmen.

 Small tarpon are found just about anywhere that warm water and brackish estuaries exist.
 Small tarpon are occasionally found in land locked lakes such as those found in south Florida.
 The fish are limited in size due to the lack of food available.
 It is not known how the fish got to those areas.